A Theoretical and Empirical Comparison of the Temporal Exponential Random Graph Model and the Stochastic Actor-Oriented Model: Simulation-Based Comparison

 \subsection{Out-of-Sample Prediction}

 We select the most impartial criterion for inter-model comparison possible: out-of-sample predictive performance.
 Out-of-sample prediction involves the fitting of a model on one dataset, called the training set, and the application of that fitted model to a different dataset, called the test set.
 This is a powerful framework for performance testing because, as long as there is no overlap between the training and test sets, the only thing they will have in common is the data-generating process (DGP).
 Out-of-sample prediction is an impartial criterion because (a) it is easily comparable across methodologies, whereas other fit criteria are not; (b) in-sample prediction runs the risk of overfitting, where the parameters of the models might capture idiosyncrasies of the sample rather than the DGP;\footnote{A model that is overfitted will predict well in-sample (e.\,g., on the training set), but poorly out-of-sample (e.\,g., on the test set).} and (c) out-of-sample prediction ensures that the model that best captures the DGP in nature will perform best.
+Though it is generally possible that well-performing predictive models do not correspond to meaningful explanatory theories, here we use it as a criteria to distinguish between two models that have identical right-hand-side specifications when the true data generating process is known.
+We see this as uncontoversial because it would be odd to claim that, between two models with identical predictors, the model producing the worst fit should be qualitatively superior.

 Much of what follows may seem evident from other areas of statistics.
 However, as there is little published work detailing the use of out-of-sample prediction with these longitudinal network models, we take the time to consider some of the details of this methodology.
 In longitudinal network models, a training set of older networks is used to predict a test set of newer networks in the time series.
 Prior applications of out-of-sample prediction to SAOMs include \citet{Desmarais:2012}, \citet{kinne2013network}, \citet{koskinen2012modelling}, and \citet{warren2016modeling}.
 There is also a substantial literature looking at out-of-sample prediction with other network models \citep[e.\,g.,][]{chiba2015every, montgomery2015calibrating, ward2013learning}.